Affiliate links on Android Authority may earn us a commission. Learn more.

 Tile’s classic Bluetooth trackers have always been identifiable with their small, square shapes.
-However, the family has received a facelift heading into 2022.
+However, the family received a facelift heading into 2022.
 The Tile Pro, in particular, looks completely different, but has Tile made changes for the better?
 After all, the Tile Pro has a reputation as the best adventure-ready tracker on the market.
-Let’s find out if the changes are more than skin deep in our Tile Pro (2022) review.
+Let’s find out if the changes are more than skin-deep in our Tile Pro (2022) review.

 What you need to know about the Tile Pro (2022)

 - Tile Pro (1-pack): $34.99 / €34.99 / £29.99

 - Tile Pro (2-pack): $59.99 / €59.99 / £49.99

 The Tile Pro (2022) is one of Tile’s most expensive Bluetooth trackers you can currently buy.
 It features a small hole so you can attach it to everything from backpacks to camera straps, or even put it on your pet.
 Tile revamped the design this year, opting for an elongated shape with slightly rounded edges.
 The Tile Pro still offers a durable metal frame, though the hole has moved from the corner into the center of the top edge.
 The new Tile Pro also packs an official IP67 rating for water and dust resistance, which is a big improvement over the previous model’s IP55 rating for splash resistance.

 While the classic Tile Mate sits in line with the Samsung Galaxy SmartTag and Apple AirTag, the Tile Pro remains in a class of its own.
 It’s still more expensive than either one at $34.99, and now it’s larger, too.
 That said, you can still enjoy the Tile Pro on either Android or iOS with the Tile app with no ecosystem lock-in, which continues to be one of Tile’s biggest advantages.